 - What is one small action step I can take today?

 - What is one thing I could do every day to move the needle forward on my bigger goals?

 - What will they say in your eulogy?

 Don’t think for a second it’s too late to get started in figuring out your life path and direction.
 I don’t care what age you are.

 Answering these questions should help you think about what it is you can do with your life.

 I don’t know about you, but I won’t wait until retirement, the kids move away, or the timing is just right, in order to find a life of happiness, flexibility, and the sense that the work I do is making a difference.
 I will hustle now, continue to search for my passions and how I can use them to help others, and never stop growing, learning, and reflecting.

 I hope you will join me in doing the same.
-Ponder these questions often.
+Ponder these questions often, or go here for even more questions on determining what you should do with your life.
 Come back to them when you need a refresher, and always remember that each day is a new day with the opportunity to move forward.

 Comment below with other questions you might have and we will learn from each other.
 I don’t have all the answers, but I sure as heck want to keep learning.

 PS: For more on goals, momentum, finding out what you are doing with your life, and just getting a little extra slice out of life, head on over to Amazon and pick up Volcanic Momentum.